KaustubhD/100DaysOfCode2/README.md

   > Still the same course.
 A little progress only.
 Got caught up with other things.
 Fore warning, i might not be able to complete the challenge.
 I'll try my level best because the coming week is going to be a challenge

 * Day 93
   > Continuation of the course.
-Didnt watch much becausr of replaying over and over.
+Didn't watch much because of replaying over and over.
 So, maybe it can take a full week.

 * Day 94
   > Trying to learn to make a website (server side thing this time) with node and express.
 Got stuck on the first step.
 How to set up routes in express.
 Everywhere i look, i see people writing different texts on different routes.
 The real question is how do i serve up different html files on different routes without using a *view-engine*.
 Can't seem to find that.